dita-ot/website/README.md

     bundle exec jekyll serve --livereload

-## Running Jekyll from Docker
+### Running Jekyll from Docker

-Jekyll can also be run from a Docker image no additional dependencies need to be installed:
+Jekyll can also be run from a Docker image.
+No additional dependencies need to be installed:

 ```shell
 docker run -it --rm -v $PWD:/website -e 4000 -p 4000:4000 ruby:$(head -1 .ruby-version) bash -c 'cd /website && bundle install && jekyll serve -H 0.0.0.0'
 ```

-This runs a local copy of the project website at [http://127.0.0.1:4000/][7].
+This runs a local copy of the project website at [127.0.0.1:4000][7].

 ## Building documentation output